slideflow/slideflow/docs-source/source/tutorial2.rst

 The rest of the log output shows us the distribution of our outcome categories among the k-folds, as well as the total number of slides for training and validation.

 At this point, we can also add categorical balancing to our dataset (see :ref:`balancing`).
 Since we have nearly 4 times as many ER-positive samples as ER-negative, it may be helpful to balance each batch to have an equal proportion of positives and negatives.
-We can accomplish this with the :meth:`slideflow.dataset.Dataset.balance` method:
+We can accomplish this with the :meth:`slideflow.Dataset.balance` method:

 .. code-block:: python